Jaygeepd/tripscribe/README.md

 The goal of this website is for people who are interested in traveling and documenting where they have been, both to share their experiences and keep a journal about their journeys.
 This idea came about originally as a replacement for a physical travel log - something I had used during a trip across America.

 ## How will this be used?
 The user will create an account on the website and gain access to a dashboard from which they can create new journeys and edit already created journeys.
-Within a journey they can detail the cities they visited and attractions/restaurants they went to while there, creating a review for each as well as attaching pictures.
+Within a journey they can detail the major stops they visited and attractions/restaurants they went to while there, creating a review for each as well as attaching pictures.
 Journeys will be collected in a dashboard for easy viewing/editing.
 Account creation should only require basic information about the user.

 ### Create Journey
 - User clicks "Create Journey" in the dashboard